Top-Ranked LABS Abstracts 2017

 The domain of dance enjoys a centuries-long history of exploring movement through choreography.
 This dissertation illustrates the appropriation of choreographic techniques from the domain of dance to the domain of kinetic sculpture through the use of robotic technologies and tools.

-The research draws upon a schema of 16 motif manipulations by Blom & Chaplin, as well as Laban effort actions, and techniques of chance and indeterminacy employed by John Cage and Merce Cunningham.
-Software tools are presented which have been developed to enable these appropriations.
+The research draws upon a schema of 16 motif manipulations by Blom and Chaplin, as well as the Laban effort actions, and techniques of chance and indeterminacy employed by John Cage and Merce Cunningham.
+The author presents software tools that have been developed to enable these appropriations.

-A review of literature is provided on motor cortex activity produced when observing dance and robotic systems.
-The review informs a new linear model of motor brain activation in art, illustrating that the present research enables creation of “bio-kinematic sculpture,” a sculptural form facilitating viewer brain activation.
+The thesis provides a review of literature on motor cortex activity produced when observing dance and robotic systems.
+The review informs a new linear model of motor-brain activation in art, illustrating that the present research enables the creation of “bio-kinematic sculpture,” a sculptural form facilitating viewer brain activation.

-Choreographic manipulation is also shown to enable artistic exploration of visual perception and related philosophical concepts.
-A classification is presented for visual artwork which exploits low-level visual perception, revealing an uncharted gap in visual art which explores perceptual constructs through choreographed robotic sculpture.
-Examples are provided from the author’s practice, which exploits the phenomenon of object permanence through the cybernetic interaction of physical and virtual media within a shared ecosystem.
+The thesis shows that choreographic manipulation also enables artistic exploration of visual perception and related philosophical concepts.
+A classification for visual artwork that exploits low-level visual perception reveals an uncharted gap in visual art that explores perceptual constructs through choreographed robotic sculpture.
+The author provides examples from his practice that exploit the phenomenon of object permanence through the cybernetic interaction of physical and virtual media within a shared ecosystem.